Amanuensis: History

 In ancient Rome, an amanuensis (Latin āmanuēnsis, “secretary”, from ab-, “from” + manus, “hand”) was a slave or freedperson who provided literary and secretarial services such as taking dictation and perhaps assisting in composition.
 Amanuenses were typically Greek, might be either male or female, and were among the higher-status slaves in ancient Rome who were considered to add value to their masters' lives rather than serving as mere instruments of production.
 Literary slaves had certain privileges under the law and could be manumitted at a younger age.

 Amanuenses played an extensive role in medieval writing and the dissemination of texts.
 Visionaries in particular relied on amanuenses to translate their experiences into written form.
 One question in studies of the Christian mystic Margery Kempe, not known to have received a formal education, is the extent to which her amanuenses shaped her self-titled book, completed in 1438.
 The work of the amanuensis when the author was minimally or not literate likely involved taking dictation, reading back, getting feedback from the author for revision, and possibly shaping the text further during transcription.
 An amanuensis might bring literary polish to visionary experience, as Adam of Eynsham, for instance, is thought to have drawn on the underworld book of the Aeneid to shape the "rather rambling and confused" visions of his brother Edmund.
 An amanuensis might act as a translator as well as transcriber.
 For example, Petrus of Alvastra (aka Peter Olafsson) wrote down the visions of Bridget of Sweden as she recounted them in Swedish, and then translated them into Latin.

 Other uses

 In Finland, an amanuenssi is an administrative employee of a university, research institution or museum.
 In Finnish universities, amanuenses can be involved with student guidance counseling, organising course activities, etc.

 Job titles

-In French, the term "Écrivain Public" (Public Writer) help people to write personal or professional things according to the client.
+In French, "écrivain public" is a term for someone who provides writing services, particularly for those with limited ability to write.